 In 2021 and beyond, blogging goes far beyond writing keyword-heavy 500-articles.
 Instead, by publishing relevant, expert, and data-driven content on your website, you showcase your industry knowledge and experience.
 That helps you gain customers’ trust and encourage them to purchase from you.

 When producing in-house content, determine your tone of voice and other brand assets such as your logo, color palettes, images, etc. The goal is to keep your content consistent, on-brand, and easily recognizable.

 Finally, experiment with different content types, such as blog articles, infographics, whitepapers, case studies, etc. Test the results to understand which content formats resonate with your audiences the best.

 As a small business owner, your goal is to put your company in front of the local customers.
 That is claiming your Google My Business listing helps.

 Add essential business information, such as its name, address, phone number, website address, map, etc. To build trust with your target customers, add extra information, such as product descriptions, photos of your team, perks for customers, etc.

-When a customer searches for local businesses in your industry, your website will show up.
+When a customer searches for local businesses in your industry, your website will appear.
 That way, Google My Business increases your company’s online exposure.
 Above all, it pulls customer reviews from multiple online listings.

 Get the Most out of your Local SEO Strategy

 When discussing local SEO, Google My Business is only the tip of the iceberg.
-You can use various SEO tactics that will maximize your company’s exposure in the local search.
+You can use various SEO tactics to maximize your company’s exposure in the local search.